alexplaskett/alexplaskett.github.io/_posts/2022-4-24-demystifying-security-research-part1.md

 # Background Research

 The first thing I do when embarking on a new research project is review all the material which is already out there on that subject.
 As an example, recently I had been working on Windows Kernel exploitation, so going through recent conference presentations, whitepapers and blog posts to understand whats already out there was super important.
-As I had more reccently been looking at macOS related stuff, my windows knowledge was a little rusty and its pretty hard to carry around multiple platforms security aspects in your head at all times =)
+As I had more recently been looking at macOS related stuff, my windows knowledge was a little rusty and it's pretty hard to carry around multiple platforms security aspects in your head at all times =)

 Some of the main sources of information I use are:
 1. Conference output